 What you need to know about Canon’s beautiful creation:

 Another wonderful attempt by HP to sum up printing in a piece of tech.
-This printer has everything you could wish for the first place and it sure looks its part.
+This printer has everything for making cardstock printing easier for you.

-Also striking is the colored touch screen that offers ease of functionality because who likes the inclusion of touchscreen in 2019?
+Also striking is the colored touch screen that offers ease of functionality.

-The little screen controls all functions of the printer while also displaying all the essential details which we find it very useful for.
+The little screen controls all functions of the printer while also displaying all the essential details which we find very useful.